Homemade Chocolate Syrup

 Fudge sauce has a thicker consistency.
 It is usually made from butter, real chocolate, cream, sugar and vanilla flavoring.
 It is most often drizzled over sweets, like red wine brownies or vanilla ice cream.

 Chocolate syrup is also used for topping ice creams and desserts, but it also works well in beverages.
-It can be stirred into milk to make chocolate milk, added to coffee drinks to give them a mocha flavor or used to garnish cocktails and glassware.
+It can be stirred into milk to make chocolate milk or hot chocolate, added to coffee drinks to give them a mocha flavor or used to garnish cocktails and glassware.

 overhead shot of copper measuring cups filled with cocoa powder and sugar, a glass measuring cup of water, a bottle of Trader Joe's vanilla extract and a white ceramic bowl of salt

-This rich chocolate syrup is made with a handful of basic ingredients.
+This rich homemade chocolate syrup recipe is made with a handful of basic ingredients.
 You probably have them all in your pantry right now!

 You can use granulated sugar or cane sugar.
 It is okay to use brown sugar too.